pbrucla/fuzzing-lab/03-fuzzing-libraries.md

 > [!NOTE]
 > Honggfuzz's `___FILE___` placeholder has **three** underscores on each side (commonly mistaken for two).

-You should get a crash after a while, but it may take up to half an hour.
 After you get the crash, you can examine `HONGGFUZZ.REPORT.TXT` and try to understand what caused the crash.
-Try to replicate the crash using the `exif` program and the test case found by Honggfuzz.
+Replicate the crash using the `exif` program and the test case found by Honggfuzz and you should see some colorful output from AddressSanitizer when it detects the bug.

+> [!NOTE]
+> The AddressSanitizer report contains a lot of useful information that can be used to diagnose the bug.
+> Try reading the output and see if you can figure out what type of vulnerability AddressSanitizer detected.

 ## Acknowledgements